Eric Duckworth

-Walter Eric Duckworth OBE was a metallurgist and statistician who became a pioneer of industrial operational research.
-Duckworth's first book A Guide to Operational Research was the first description of the industrial use of the operational research techniques that had been developed during World War II.
+Walter Eric Duckworth OBE was an English metallurgist and statistician who became a pioneer of industrial operational research.

+Career and training

 Graduating from the University of Cambridge (Queens College), Duckworth joined the Glacier Metal Company in an atmosphere of continuous innovation under Wilfred (later Lord) Brown and alongside Elliott Jaques.
 Duckworth went on to develop statistical control techniques which helped one factory to triple its production.